 Detoxing at home can be difficult, and in some cases, dangerous.
 In a medical setting, you’ll have access to the medicine and detox vitamins to help alleviate withdrawal symptoms, as well as healthy meals to help your body begin the healing process.

 At The Recovery Village, we help patients through a full spectrum of services, from the first day in detox through an outpatient level of care.
-Learn about our treatment programs and how we can help you begin your new life of freedom.
+Learn about our treatment programs and levels of care for online rehab.

 Lieber, Charles S., M.D., M.A.C.P.
 “Relationships Between Nutrition, Alcohol Use, and Liver Disease.”
 National Institute on Alcohol Abuse and Alcoholism, September 29, 2004.
 Accessed August 3, 2019.